CS571-F25/p204/spec.md

 - **Simple Design**: Keeps the implementation minimal and avoids complex user management
 - **Message Loading**:
   - When you enter a room, the latest 50 messages load instantly from localStorage and render in the chat list.
-  - A “Load 25 earlier messages” button (label includes the count) appears when older messages exist; each press loads another 25 until history is exhausted.
+  - A “Load 25 earlier messages” button appears when older messages exist; each press loads another 25 until history is exhausted.
   - Terminal output only shows command results; chat history stays separate so the terminal stays lightweight.

 ### **Message Types**